Skip to Content

 Alex Marandon

-Alex brings over 20 years of experience in the tech and data space, beginning his career as a CTO in startups and later leading data science and engineering in the travel sector.
+Alex brings over 20 years of experience in the tech and data space,.
+He started his career as a CTO in startups, later leading data science and engineering in the travel sector.
 Eight years ago, he joined Capgemini Invent, where he has been at the forefront of driving digital innovation and transformation for his clients.
-He has a strong track record in designing large-scale data ecosystems, especially within the industrial sector.
-Currently, as the Global Lead of Capgemini Invent’s generative AI Acceleration Lab, Alex crafts Gen AI go-to-market strategies, develops assets, upskills teams, and assists clients in scaling AI and Gen AI solutions from proof of concept to value generation.
+He has a strong track record in designing large-scale data ecosystems, especially in the industrial sector.
+In his current role, Alex crafts Gen AI go-to-market strategies, develops assets, upskills teams, and assists clients in scaling AI and Gen AI solutions from proof of concept to value generation.

 Hao Li